rycks64/rycks64/README.md

 - 👋 Hi, I’m @rycks64
 - 👀 I’m interested in learn more about games and apps
-- 🌱 I’m currently learning about C#
+- 🌱 I’m currently learning about Python
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I am 18 years old, I am from Brazil and I like to play videogames as well
+- ⚡ Fun fact: I am 19 years old, I am from Brazil and I like to play videogames as well

 <!---
 rycks64/rycks64 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.